Welcome to Connaught and Laurel!

 Ancient Greeks and their influence on the world (Autumn 2)

-Age of Enlightenment (Spring 1)
+The Age of Enlightenment (Spring 1)

-The Frozen Continent (Spring 2)
+Antarctica (Spring 2)

 Key concepts such as Social Responsibility, Justice, Gender Equality, Democracy, Environmental Care, Social Exclusion and Discrimination and Disability are built into everything we learn.